skip-pay/django-choice-enumfields/README.rst

     m = MyModel.objects.filter(color=Color.RED)

-``EnumIntegerField`` works identically, but the underlying storage mechanism is an ``IntegerField`` instead of a ``CharField``.
+``NumEnumField`` works identically, but the underlying storage mechanism is an ``IntegerField`` instead of a ``CharField``.